raeas/classify-server/README.md

 `POST /api/books`
-Description:   Add books to the bookshelf.
+Description:   Add a book to the bookshelf.
 Required fields are "title", "category_id", and "subcategory_id"
 Data Example:
 ```
 {